tf-dbis-uni-freiburg/LTR_Recommender/Documentation.md

         initialCoefWithIntercept.asBreeze.toDenseVector)
 ```

-3. For the best state, divide the computed raw coefficient for a feature by its std
+3. For the best state that an optimizer found, divide the computed raw coefficient for a feature by its std.
+That's the coefficientVector
+used by the model afterwards.

 ```
 /*